Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 **_Merging intensities_calories and hourly_steps datasets_**

-The number of unique users (id) in dataset ‘hourly_steps’ corresponds to that of dataset ‘intensities_calories’, therefore I will perform a full join in other to merge both datasets into 1 and store in it a new data frame.
+The number of unique users (id) in the ‘hourly_steps’ dataset corresponds to that of the ‘intensities_calories’ dataset.
+Therefore, I performed a full join to merge both datasets into one and stored it in a new data frame.

 ``` r
 intensities_calories_steps <- merge(intensities_calories, hourly_steps,